Case-Base Neural Networks: survival analysis with time-varying, higher-order interactions: Conclusions

 \subsection{Financial disclosure}

-This work was supported by subcontracts from UM1DK078616 and R01HL151855 to R.S.
+The subcontracts from UM1DK078616 and R01HL151855 to R.S supported this work.
 The work was also supported as part of the Congressionally Directed Medical Research Programs (CDMRP) award W81XWH-17-1-0347.